jetperch/jls/README.md

 is also not suitable since it buffers stores single, contiguous blocks.
 [Sigrok v2](https://sigrok.org/wiki/File_format:Sigrok/v2) is similar.
-The [Sigrok v3](https://sigrok.org/wiki/File_format:Sigrok/v3) format (under development as of Mar 2021) is better in that it stores sequences of "packets" containing data blocks, but it still will does not allow for fast seek or summaries.
+The [Sigrok v3](https://sigrok.org/wiki/File_format:Sigrok/v3) format (under development as of Feb 2022) is better in that it stores sequences of "packets" containing data blocks, but it still will does not allow for fast seek or summaries.